 Susie is a teacher, geologist and tree planter who lives in Youngstown, Ohio.
 She grew up around and worked in the California oil and gas fields until the mid-1980s.
-For the last 8 years, Susie, along with other members of Frackfree Mahoning Valley, have jumped through most of the hoops with “officials”, trying to expose both environmental pollution and corporate pollution caused by extreme unconventional extraction of fossil fuels.
+Since 2011, Susie, along with other members of Frackfree Mahoning Valley, have jumped through most of the hoops with “officials”, trying to expose both environmental pollution and corporate pollution caused by extreme unconventional extraction of fossil fuels.
 Now knowing that the governmental system is rigged to put corporate profit over the unalienable rights of people and nature, Susie is an outspoken advocate for Community Rights and represents Mahoning County for the Ohio Community Rights Network.
 Susie’s town, Youngstown, has had a Community Bill of Rights on the ballot 8 times and their motto remains, “We don’t lose until we quit.”

 Dr. Tom Groover, Colorado

 Dr. Tom Groover is Secretary of Colorado Community Rights Network Board of Directors and Board of Directors East Boulder County United.
 Under the threat of imminent fracking moratorium expiration, Tom planned and helped launch 2014’s COCRN-assisted Boulder County initiative to adopt a home rule charter including a Community Bill of Rights for Banning Fracking.
 1,800 new fracking wells were planned for Boulder County neighborhoods.
 The political pressure exerted by this action contributed to further extension of the fracking moratorium.
 Dr. Groover is Director of Boulder Chiropractic Clinic and lives with his wife in Superior, Colorado.